learnk8s/learnk8s.io/_blog/why-kube/index.md

 _You should get your money back on the resources you don't use._

-_And you should spend more time tailoring compute capacity to your services._
+_And you should put more effort in time tailoring compute capacity to your services._

 _But why are those requirements so different anyway?!_

-## Choosing the right tool — ah! it hurts!
+## When choosing the right tool does more harm than good

 When developers have the freedom to use the right tool for the job they usually go wild.